![]() |

 Do-it-yourself

-Microscope Conversion to LED-Light created by Frank Weithöner |
+created by Frank Weithöner

 This instruction shows how to convert a standard microscope with light bulb to LED light.
 Only a cheap mobile phone charge can be used as the power supply because of the much lower power consumption of the LED light.
 Defective original power supplies do not have to be repaired or exchanged.
 Because a LED does not break, light bulbs are no longer needed.

-The whole LED system costs less than 20 .
+The whole LED system costs less than 20 €.

 The idea behind

-In our workshop we often encountered problems with broken power supplies of microscopes.
+In our workshop we often encounter problems with broken power supplies of microscopes.
 The power supplies are usually switch mode power supplies that can not be repaired easily.
 To supply the light bulb with an external standard power supply is an alternative but such power supplies which deliver 2 A (at 12 V) or even 4 A (at 6 V) are either not available or too expensive, and a dim function is still missing...

-In the past these microscopes could not be repaired.
-The solution is to convert these microscopes to LED illumination.
-White ultra-bright LEDs, especially with a lens, are as bright as common 20W-bulbs, but they only need a fraction of the current.
+White ultra-bright LEDs, especially with a lens, are as bright as common 20 W-bulbs, but they only need a fraction of the current.
 The current needed is so small that common mobile phone chargers can be used as a power supply.
 Mobile phone chargers are very cheap and commonly available.

 Advantages